jordond/garagepi/README.md

 # Garage Pi

 An updated version of my closed source project, Garage Pi is a web front end for my Raspberry Pi garage automation system.
+Powered by AngularJS, NodeJS, ExpressJS, Mongo and SocketIO.

 ## Features
 1. JWT for API authorization.